FrankDaze/rc-broadcaster/README.md

-# Broadcaster
+# Rocket.Chat Broadcaster
-Send a message to multiple channels
+Send a message to multiple Rocke.Chat channels

+## Purpose
+I lead a team of Devops and IT-Support and often I have to send info messages to several channels to make sure as much as possible employees of our company will see it.
+For this reason I devided to write a broadcaster app.
+Currently the functionality is a little bit limited by the option of Rocket.Chat.

 ## Getting Started
-Now that you have generated a blank default Rocket.Chat App, what are you supposed to do next?
-Start developing!
-Open up your favorite editor, our recommended one is Visual Studio code, and start working on your App.
-Once you have something ready to test, you can either package it up and manually deploy it to your test instance or you can use the CLI to do so.
-Here are some commands to get started:

 - `rc-apps package`: this command will generate a packaged app file (zip) which can be installed **if** it compiles with TypeScript
 - `rc-apps deploy`: this will do what `package` does but will then ask you for your server url, username, and password to deploy it for you